droidadroit/LBG/README.md

 # Image compression using LBG
-A lenna image is compressed using Linde-Buzo-Gray algorithm for vector quantization.
-The image is divided into blocks of size *4 x 4* and the corresponding vectors are fed to the LBG algorithm.
+A lenna image is compressed by vector quantization using Linde-Buzo-Gray algorithm.
+The image is divided into blocks of size `4 x 4` and the corresponding vectors are fed to the LBG algorithm.
 This generates a codebook of a predetermined size which is used to generate the reconstructed image.
 ## Getting Started
 ### Prerequisites
 ```